Do Not Be a "Victim" [Cult Myths]

 Yes, some victims have to be woke up from their delusion, but not by telling them they are being damaged, but by showing them what a life free from that damage looks like.
 When they see what a life of love and acceptance looks like, they will be able to easily see the havoc their own cultic situation is wreaking on their life.
 They do not need to be told what the damage is.
 It will be plainly apparent to them by contrast.

-The message is: do not be a victim if you are not actually a victim, and do not let an exit counselor turn you into one.
-If you have been taken in by an exit counselor that made you believe that you were a victim of a destructive cult, but in careful hindsight you realize that your former group did not, in fact, abuse you in any way, do not view yourself as a victim of that exit counselor.
+The message is: do not be a victim if you are not actually a victim, and do not let an exit counselor, disgruntled former member or hater of your group turn you into one.
+If you have been taken in by one of these people that made you believe that you were a victim of a destructive cult, but in careful hindsight you realize that your former group did not, in fact, abuse you in any way, do not view yourself as a victim of that person or former group.
 Affected, yes, perhaps even doing you harm with the pretense, but you can choose not to let it affect you by just viewing him or her as a shyster, a thief and a lesson learned.
 Do not let them make you into a victim any further.
 Escape the victim mindset and live your life.

 So what kind of damage does indicate a dangerous or destructive cult?
 That is what we will be considering in this series.